 - Know what 'configuration' means

-- Find the Settings of your device and try to find a function that you don't need.
-Turn it off.
+- Find the Settings of your device and try to turn off a function that you don’t need

 - Read the NCSC guidance on passwords

 - Make sure you're still happy with your passwords